Nixhekoo/NXHK-Preview_Mode/README.md

 # Nixhekoo's System
 - About the Software <br>
 - How to Use <br>
-- All Functions <br>
+- All Functions/Commands <br>

 # About the Header
 - This Software lets you hide your taskbar and icons just by one click.
-Use the included installer to install the software into your cmd so you can use the [Functions/Commands](https://github.com/Nixhekoo/NXHK-Preview_Mode#all-functions) anywhere.
+Use the included installer to install the software into your cmd so you can use the Functions/Commands anywhere.

 # How to Use
 - THE SOFTWARE IS WINDOWS ONLY!